Clinical summary guide

 Erectile dysfunctionVariableVariable

-Screening programAlteration for transgender menAlteration for transgender women
+Screening programAlteration for trans and gender-diverse menAlteration for trans and gender-diverse women

 Cardiovascular diseaseInitiate screening every 5 years from the beginning of hormone treatmentInitiate screening every 5 years from the beginning of hormone treatment